lattera/articles/infosec/tor/2017-01-14_torified_home/article.md

 First, download, uncompress, and flash the HardenedBSD RPI3 image to the SD card.
 Replace the $usb veriable with the path to the sdcard device entry.

+This bit assumes you're using a build from 2017-05-23.
+However, you'll probably want to use a newer build.
+Adjust the commands accordingly.

 ```
 $ usb=/dev/da0
 $ fetch https://hardenedbsd.org/~shawn/rpi3/2017-05-23/HardenedBSD-RaspberryPi3-aarch64-12.0-HARDENEDBSD-NODEBUG-5b2b82548001.img.xz